-Workload varies from 60 to 80% of 1RM
+- Workload varies from 60 to 80% of 1RM

-Buy sustain the intensity of the muscle is suitably tired
+- Buy sustain the intensity of the muscle is suitably tired

-Exercises per muscle groups 3-4
+- Exercises per muscle groups 3-4

-Workout per muscle group per week 2-4
+- Workout per muscle group per week 2-4

-Breaks 1.2 minutes
+- Breaks 1.2 minutes

 Experts believe that bodybuilders who train with relatively moderate weight loads, it will survive poorly in weightlifting and powerlifting than athletes who train with external loads up to the maximum.
-This would then mean that the training methods of a bodybuilder is less likely to develop maximum power.
+This would then mean that the training methods of a bodybuilder are less likely to develop maximum power.

-Body Builders located at a high level of performance, training up to two sessions of the day most of the year.
+Bodybuilders are located at a high level of performance, training up to two sessions of the day most of the year.
 Every muscle group is usually trained two to four times per week.
 One exception is abdominals (stomach) that they exercise at least four to five times a week.

-Training of static (isometric) muscle strength.
+Training of static (isometric) muscle strength

-Lock a boom on the upper side, lie on your back and try squeeze all you can stand with their feet against the pole.
+Lock a boom on the upper side, lie on your back and try squeezing all you can stand with their feet against the pole.
 You can register quickly that there’s something in the muscles that extend the hip and knee joints.
 If you press the maximum, you notice that you only manage to hold out for a short time.

 Regarding the requirements for stability and to maintain body position, this will vary from sport to sport.
 In some sports such as shooting with rifle, pistol and bow, we try to find the body positions and the use of muscles that provide the most quiet of body and gear.
-This is called the static stability.
+This is called static stability.
 In other sports have muscles sustain a constant static pressure (where the external force variations are quite predictable).
-Such static stability is required eg. of the forearm muscles / fingers in connection with windsurfing (keep the boom), and the thigh and seat muscles that hold body position stable in speed skating.
+Such static stability is required e.g. the forearm muscles / fingers in connection with windsurfing (keep the boom), and the thigh and seat muscles that hold body position stable in speed skating.
 The stability also means opposition to the rapid and uncontrollable variation in external influence, as in wrestling, judo and skiing there all the time are talking about dynamic changes of body position relative to the surface, lighting conditions, opponents, tactics, etc.

 The training of the maximum static strength, it is easiest to work with an opposition that is so great that you are not able to make some movement.
 Perform the exercises in different positions in the movement path.
-Using three different positions in the joint, so that you exercise the muscles in three different initial lengths.
+Use three different positions in the joint, so that you exercise the muscles in three different initial lengths.
 Table 4 shows an actual training method for training the maximum static (isometric) muscle strength:

-Load maximum muscle tension
+- Load maximum muscle tension

-Hold 5-6 seconds
+- Hold 5-6 seconds

-Repetition / series 3-5 for each exercise
+- Repetition / series 3-5 for each exercise

-Breaks 2-3 min between each repetition / series
+- Breaks 2-3 min between each repetition / series

-Number of exercises 3-5
+- Number of exercises 3-5

 If you train stamina, static muscular strength for a particular sport, the training should be made in relation to the requirements set sport when it comes to stress, duration and body position.
 In some cases it may be useful to combine such training with the dynamic work.
 The following methods may be appropriate for the training of endurance static muscle strength:

-Model A -> Hold Time: 10-12 seconds (3-5 repetitions) x 5 series – breaks 1-2 minutes.
+- Model A -> Hold Time: 10-12 seconds (3-5 repetitions) x 5 series – breaks 1-2 minutes.

-Model B -> Hold Time: maximum (one repetition) x 3 sets – 3-5 minute breaks.
+- Model B -> Hold Time: maximum (one repetition) x 3 sets – 3-5 minute breaks.

-Model C -> Hold Time: 10-12 seconds (10-15 reps) – 5-15 second pauses.
+- Model C -> Hold Time: 10-12 seconds (10-15 reps) – 5-15 second pauses.

 Training effect of maximal static strength goes out especially to increase muscle cross section.
 This training method is to some extent used to supplement training in modern weight lifting.
-Training of persistent static muscle strength is available in the rehabilitation or injury, for people who will train the stabilizing muscles in the abdomen and back, or to prevent muscle wastage.
+Training of persistent static muscle strength is available in rehabilitation or injury, for people who will train the stabilizing muscles in the abdomen and back, or to prevent muscle wastage.

-Training of muscle strength endurance.
+Training of muscle strength endurance